CryptoNawwa/nawwa_scalper_tool/README.md

 Autotp (for automatic take profit) system will automatically set reduce-only orders based on the shortcut config you gave him.

-:warning: It runs for **ALL THE COIN**, even if you switch active ticker it will run the system, it's not related to the current active ticker (might change that later if it's a problem)
+:warning: Once it's ON, the autotp system works for all the positions you enter, on every ticker.
+It means that if you take a trade on another pair, it will place the scale orders, it's not related to the current active ticker (might change that later if it's a problem)

 ### **ON** example
 ```sh